Hilltop inflation and generation of helical magnetic field: Abstract

 \section{Abstract}

-Primordial magnetic field generated in the inflationary era can act as a viable source for present day intergalactic magnetic field of significant strength.
-We present a fundamental origin for such primordial generation of magnetic field, namely through anomaly cancellation of $U(1)$ gauge field in quantum electrodynamics.
-Addition of this term explicitly breaks conformal invariance of the theory necessary to generate magnetic field of sufficient strength.
-We have analysed at length the power spectrum of the magnetic field thus generated.
-We have also found that magnetic power spectrum has significant scale-dependance giving rise to a non-trivial magnetic spectral index, a key feature of this model.
-Interestingly, there exists a large parameter space where magnetic field of significant strength can be produced.
+Primordial magnetic field generated in the inflationary era can act as a viable source for the present day intergalactic magnetic field of sufficient strength.
+We present a fundamental origin for such a primordial generation of the magnetic field, namely through anomaly cancellation of $U(1)$ gauge field in quantum electrodynamics in the context of hilltop inflation.
+We have analysed at length the power spectrum of the magnetic field, thus generated, which turns out to be helical in nature.
+We have also found that magnetic power spectrum has significant scale-dependence giving rise to a non-trivial magnetic spectral index, a key feature of this model.
+Interestingly, there exists a large parameter space, where magnetic field of significant strength can be produced.